coinlab/bitcoin-docs/a-bitcoin-primer.md

 scheduled to be cut in half every four years.
 So, while 2.6M Bitcoins are created each year (until January 2013), there will never be more that [21M total Bitcoins created][BitcoinGraph].
-And since Bitcoins are almost infinitely divisible (up to 8 decimal places), there is no fear that we won’t have enough Bitcoins to deal with an ever expanding economic base of Bitcoin-denominated transactions.
+And since Bitcoins are almost infinitely divisible (up to 8 decimal places), there is no fear that we won't have enough Bitcoins to deal with an ever expanding economic base of Bitcoin-denominated transactions.